TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/CommitMessage.rst

 Here you can go into detail about the how and why of the change.
 It should be brief, but yet descriptive so people reviewing your change get an idea what they need to look out for

--  Describe the problem and the change introduced by the Change Request.
+-  Describe the fix/change introduced by the Change Request.
    (The problem is already described in the Forge ticket.)

 -  Keep it simple and don't repeat information that is already part of